hashicorp/vault-guides/secrets/database-mysql-gcloud-demo/README.md

 ## Advanced Demo - A Vault Enabled App and Database

 ### Step 1: Show off the Vault UI
 Log onto http://localhost:8200 in a web browser.
-Use `password` as the token to log on (you set this above in Step 2).
+Use `root` as the token to log on (you set this above in Step 2).

 ### Step 2: Create a policy in the UI
 Create a policy called `db_read_only` with the following contents: